 Observers wondered if Infrafund had a higher-yielding risk-adjusted offer than an investment

 Infrafund would take project inception risk and project delivery risk, which had greater upside potential but also substantial uncertainties based on cash flows from in-place stable assets).
 Observers also considered whether Infrafund, which was a first-time fund in a space in which pension fund advisors had limited experience, would be able to attract investors at a reasonable rate of return.

 Was the Azura-Edo large project format, the Infrafund setup, or the Infracredit enhancement offering the model that would unlock trillions of Naira in infrastructure investment?
 Which one would attract capital?

 Fresh Equity, New Debt, or More Contingent Money?

-offer in the Infracredit business model attractive to new institutional investors who might add to core capital (equity), or was that avenue likely to be closed off?
-And if none of those avenues looked promising, should Infracredit borrow funds in order to have them to both invest in current assets and also as a backstop for guarantee problems?
+To grow the Infracredit business at a rapid rate to accommodate huge infrastructure need and potential substantial interest from investors, Azubike would need to raise more capital.
+As Infracredit became more established, could they expect to raise additional capital from NSIA?
+Could they look to the Guarantco team to scale up with them – or might Guarantco determine that Infracredit was now successful and move on to another offer in the Infracredit business model attractive to new institutional investors who might add to core capital (equity), or was that avenue likely to be closed off?
+And if none of those avenues looked promising, should Infracredit borrow funds to have them to both invest in current assets and also as a backstop for guarantee problems?
 Many international banks and insurance companies indeed borrowed money to build the liabilities side of their balance sheets so they could then lend out money to build the asset side.

 There was so much going on at the guarantee level that Azubike felt he should only pursue one capital structure path.
 Which one?
 The right choice could help Nigeria grow and thrive, and the wrong choice would lead to disappointment.